Antibiotics can cause weight gain.

 Antibiotics also damage mitochondria.
 That affects weight because mitochondria’s main job is to convert food into energy.
 If you have not yet heard of mitochondria, then get ready.
 You are going to hear a lot more about them very soon.
 Mitochondria are major players in health.
 They are tiny organelles that exist in each and every cell.
 Mitochondria burn calories.
 They also boost communication between synapses in the brain, manufacture heme (the main protein in hemoglobin), and slow aging (just to name a few of the many, many things that they do for us).

 How many courses of antibiotics is too many?

 I used to ask patients: “Do you take many antibiotics?”

 One course of antibiotics per year is too many.
 A better figure would be one or two courses in a lifetime.
-Antibiotics are amazing, life saving drugs.
-I don’t like to imagine a world without them.
+Antibiotics are amazing, life-saving drugs.
+I don’t like to imagine the world without them.
 But they are for life-threatening infections such as a kidney infection.
 They’re not for regular consumption.

 I’m not asking you to say no to antibiotics if you really need them.
 The time to make the decision is not when you’re dealing with a full-blown chest or sinus infection.
 The time to make the decision is now, as prevention, before you get to that point again.
 If you are prone to frequent infections, then you need an immune-boosting strategy such as zinc, vitamin D & dairy-free diet.